What is a Network? | Exploring Computer Networking Components

 Network Developments in the 1990s

-Improvements led to rapid network growth in the 1990s.
+Improvements led to rapid computer network growth in the 1990s.
 As a result of this, Tim Berners-Lee invented the World Wide Web.
 Tim Berners invented WWW but didn’t patent it.
 As a result, Internet development faced fewer obstacles.

 Achievements led to a knighthood from the British royal family.
 Additionally, Time magazine recognized him as one of the 20 most significant thinkers of the 20th century.

-The 1950s: large corporations used mainframe computers with punch card programs.
+In the 1950s, large corporations used mainframe computers with punch card programs.
 Additionally, they became a regular tool for large corporations in the 1950s.

 Researchers developed an integrated circuit combining millions of transistors.
 So, it became a compact semiconductor towards the end of this decade.

 In 1977, Apple introduced the personal computer.
-Additionally, in 1981 IBM followed suit with its version.
+Additionally, in 1981, IBM followed suit with its version.

 Developments After Minimized Circuits